 There are many situations and circumstances on Planet Earth where anger is necessary, vital.
-To NOT feel anger/irritation/annoyance in these situations and circumstances shows that the spirit is broken in some way.
+To not feel anger/irritation/annoyance in these situations and circumstances shows that the spirit is broken in some way.

 Retrograding Venus in Aries is here now, in part, to strengthen our relationship with our own anger.
 To help us use it properly, to follow its constructive impulses and to learn to love its wisdom.

-So every tiny flicker of anger is purposeful and is trying to tell you something about a move that needs to be made.
+Every tiny flicker of anger is purposeful and is trying to tell you something about a move that needs to be made.

-We're getting a second chance now with Venus retrograding in Aries to work with these co-mingling forces of love and war and to align with the guiding flickers of annoyance, irritation and anger within our relations with others.
+We're getting a second chance now with Venus retrograding in Aries to work with these co-mingling forces of love and war and to align with the guiding flickers of annoyance, irritation, and anger within our relations with others.
 No pretending they're not there!

 Because I understand the importance of Aries energy for Pluto in Libras (and being one myself), I feel that there is a misstep within the "spirituality of the day" regarding anger.
 It is the promotion of the idea that "enlightened" people don't get angry.
 That we have to purify ourselves of anger and "transcend" anger-inducing circumstances.

 So many people seem to instantly feel "more evolved" or wise than a person who is expressing anger, and there is a lazy tendency to write people off as "angry" and "negative," as if this is actual meaningful analysis.
-The fact that the individual is supposedly fundamentally flawed in these ways creates the problems, they say...not the other way around.
+The fact that the individual is supposedly fundamentally flawed in these ways creates the problems, they say, not the other way around.

 We don't move on until these things are addressed.
 Got it?